-Commencement of planned drilling programs on the Groundrush-Ripcord and Hurricane-Repulse trends is pending completion of statutory approvals for the programs.
+Commencement of planned drilling programs within the CTP mine corridor, in particular on the Hurricane-Repulse trend, is pending completion of statutory approvals.
+CTP mine corridor and regional MMP's are under discussion with DIPR representatives.

 Western Tanami Project (100% Tanami)